MarcL/marclittlemore.com/src/posts/2021-01-19-build-a-serverless-telegram-chatbot.md

 ## And finally...

-Now that we've got our serverless Telegram bot deployed to Vercel, we need to update Telegram to tell it to route the messages to our Vercel URL.
-Let's set the Telegram webhook again using a `curl` command.
+Now that we've got our serverless Telegram bot deployed to Vercel, we need to update Telegram to tell it to route the messages to our Vercel function.
+Set the Telegram webhook using a `curl` command.
 Again, don't forget to replace `<YOUR-BOT-TOKEN>` with the Telegram authorisation token and the `project-name.username.vercel.app` domain name with your own URL which Vercel gave you when you deployed the application.

 ```bash
 curl -X POST https://api.telegram.org/bot<YOUR-BOT-TOKEN>/setWebhook -H "Content-type: application/json" -d '{"url": "https://project-name.username.vercel.app/api/webhook"}'